Positive co-degree density of hypergraphs: General results

-\begin{proof} If $F$ is such a 3-graph, then by Theorem \ref{thm:degeneracy}, $F$ cannot be 3-partite.
-Therefore for all $n$, $F$ is not a subgraph of the complete balanced $3$-partite graph on $n$ vertices.
-This implies that $\mathrm{co^+ex}(n,F) \geq \lfloor n/3 \rfloor$ for all $n$ which completes the proof. \end{proof}
+\begin{proof} If $F$ is such an $r$-graph, then by Corollary \ref{general degeneracy}, $F$ cannot be $r$-partite.
+Therefore for all $n$, $F$ is not a subgraph of the complete balanced $r$-partite $r$-graph on $n$ vertices.
+This implies that $\mathrm{co^+ex}(n,F) \geq \lfloor n/r \rfloor$ for all $n$, which completes the proof. \end{proof}

-Note that it also follows immediately that for any family $\mathcal{F}$ of forbidden $3$-graphs either has $\gamma^+(\mathcal{F}) = 0$ or $\gamma^+(\mathcal{F}) \geq 1/3$.
-Thus, we say that positive co-degree density ``jumps" from 0 to 1/3.
-In a forthcoming manuscript, we develop additional techniques which demonstrate at least one more jump in positive co-degree density; thus, the situation described in Corollary~\ref{codegree jump} is not an isolated phenomenon.
+Note that it also follows immediately that for any family $\mathcal{F}$ of forbidden $r$-graphs either has $\gamma^+(\mathcal{F}) = 0$ or $\gamma^+(\mathcal{F}) \geq 1/r$.
+Thus, we say that positive co-degree density ``jumps" from 0 to $1/r$.
+In a forthcoming manuscript, we develop additional techniques which demonstrate at least one more jump in positive co-degree density for $3$-graphs; thus, the situation described in Corollary~\ref{codegree jump} is not an isolated phenomenon.